buttermilk-crypto/b2/bracket-properties/README.md

 	...
 	Properties props = new InputAdapter().readMap(map);

+InputAdapter instances are not intended to be reused.
+They keep an internal Properties instance which is marked as final.
+They also have an instance variable which remembers where the file was and its charset as a convenience for later updates to that file:

+    InputAdapter in = new InputAdapter;
+    in.readFile(path, charset); // sets path and charset. and reads the file contents into in.props Properties props = in.props;

+    ... // do some updates to that properties instance

+    // now update the file to keep it in sync with your changes OutputAdapter out = new OutputAdapter(props);
+    out.writeFile(in.getCurrentFile(), in.getCurrentCharset());

 ## Order Retention

 All Bracket Properties class implementations have insertion order retention as the default, even in round tips to files.
 This was one of the main reasons for implementing a new Properties package.
-There is also a SortedPropertiesImpl which takes a Comparator<String>, for the case when you want to order the keys.
+The exception to this rule is SortedPropertiesImpl which takes a Comparator<String>, for the case when you want to order the keys.
 This comes at the cost of a TreeMap.